Assignments

 In all cases, the machine follows instructions generated from CAD/CAM software.

 The CNC laser cutter uses a CO₂ laser to cut and engrave materials such as MDF, acrylic, and cardboard.
-The laser follows vector paths generated from digital files, allowing high precision and clean cuts.
+It follows vector paths for high precision and clean cuts.

 Fume extraction system

-The fume extraction system removes smoke, gases, and particles produced during the laser cutting process.
-It is essential for maintaining a safe working environment and protecting both the user and the machine.
+The fume extraction system removes smoke and gases, ensuring a safe working environment and protecting both the user and the machine.

 Water chiller